Skip to content

 }

-Finally, we can use our models on a method as following:
+Finally, we can use our models on a method as follows:

 typescript